Geoffrey Garbers Thoughts on everything from PHP to photography

 sudo apt-get -o Acquire::http::Dl-Limit=50 -y dist-upgrade

 Basically, the magic happens here: Acquire::http::Dl-Limit=50.
-That number represents the number of Kilobytes to limit the bandwidth to.
+That number represents the number of kilobytes to limit the bandwidth to.
 Change it to suit your needs.

-Just to note, it doesn’t limit your bandwidth to exactly that speed.
+Just to note: it doesn’t limit your bandwidth to exactly that speed.
 It seems to limit it to around that speed.
 I found that my updates ran at 54.5KB a second, when I set the download limit to 50.
 FYI.